johnnyw66/SAP2/README.md

 For what it's worth - I've included the circuit for a programmer unit so the user can enter byte code by hand.
-I prefer to use a combination of the LogicSim GUI and my simple assembler utility.
+I prefer to use a combination of the LogicSim GUI and my simple **assembler utility**.

-Assemble your machine code from a 'asm' text file using the python utility - and load the program into the RAM memory unit (right click and select 'Load Image' - then select an assembled hex file )
+Assemble your machine code from an 'asm' text file using the included python utility assembler.py- and load the program into the RAM memory unit (right click the RAM unit and select 'Load Image' - then select an assembled hex file ).
+You start the LogicSim emulation by using the keys 'CMD/CTRL' + 'R'to reset the processor - followed by 'CMD/CTRL' + 'K' to start the CPU clock.
+You can change the speed of the processor by selecting
+**simulate** on the GUI and **Auto-Tick Frequency**.

 To assemble code - simple run *assembler.py test.asm* - this will produce a 'binary' version with the same